Richard-Hemingway/clubfinder/README.md

 clubfinder is an SQLite database of Rifle Shooting Clubs in the United Kingdom.

-It currently covers more than 830 clubs and is now broadly complete across the UK for Smallbore (NSRA) clubs along with Fullbore (NRA) clubs for Wales, Scotland, Northern Ireland and most of England.
+It currently covers more than 850 clubs and is now broadly complete across the UK for NSRA and NRA clubs.

 ## Why?